 To all of those, though, who have looked up to him as a prophet, an icon, a leader or something such like it becomes absolutely clear that he really is not a man of one fixed truth and that all he has ever aimed at is to just make his art.
 To that he has always remained true and, mind you, also that is ever-evolving.

 His prose is fluent and personal, with rich and unique imagery, and it doesn’t only include poem-like visions but also many aphoristic phrases.
-Most of them, quite naturally, include literary allusions and tackle music, books, ideas, love, artistry, morality, work ethic, the creative process… and they are like a loupe through which to zoom into the text’s psychological core.
+Most of them tackle music, books, love, artistry, morality, work ethic, the creative process… and they are like a loupe through which to zoom into the text’s psychological core.
+With those few quotations below, I wanted to show a glimpse of that side of this autobiography.

 Authenticity, privacy, going one's own way: